rob2universe/dynamic-subprocesses/README.md

-# vanilla-camunda-template
+# dynamic subprocesses

-This is a template repository to create a plain vanilla CAMUNDA Platform EE Spring Boot project.
+This project demonstrates how to create subprocesses from a runtime-defined list or process ids.

-This is the best generic starting point!  - Change my mind :)
+A decision table maps process data to the target process definition keys.
+The list of process definition keys is the used as the collection in a multi-instance call activity.